BERKELEY SCHOOL OF BUSINESS, ARTS & SCIENCES

 FAR: Financial Accounting and Reporting

-Focuses on the core principles of Islamic financial accounting, emphasizing AAOIFI standards.
-It covers the distinction between conventional and Islamic financial accounting, the application of AAOIFI's financial accounting standards (FAS), and the accounting treatments for Islamic financial products like Murabaha, Mudarabah, Musharakah, Ijarah, and Istisna.
-The course also includes financial statement preparation and presentation, consolidation and group accounting, and ethical considerations in financial reporting.
-Candidates are expected to align their studies with AAOIFI standards, ensuring transparency and integrity in financial statements, with supplemental study texts allowed for further understanding.
+This course focuses on the core principles of Islamic financial accounting and emphasizes AAOIFI standards.
+It explains the differences between conventional and Islamic financial accounting practices.
+Furthermore, it covers the application of AAOIFI Financial Accounting Standards (FAS) and the accounting treatment of Islamic financial products, including Murabaha, Mudarabah, Musharakah, Ijarah, and Istisna.
+Additionally, the course covers financial statement preparation, presentation, consolidation, and group accounting.
+It also highlights ethical considerations in financial reporting.
+Therefore, candidates are encouraged to align their studies with AAOIFI standards to ensure transparency and integrity in financial statements.
+Supplemental study materials may also be used for deeper understanding.

 AAE: Audit, Assurance, and Ethics

-Focuses on the ethical standards and auditing principles in Islamic finance.
-Key study areas include the Code of Ethics for Professional Accountants, emphasizing ethical conduct in financial reporting; the objectives of auditing, specifically within Islamic financial institutions; the role of internal auditors and effective auditing methodologies; various types of assurance services, including reasonable and limited assurance engagements; and client acceptance and continuance procedures, ensuring the integrity of client relationships.
-The module highlights the importance of ethical principles in maintaining transparency and financial integrity in Islamic finance.
+This module focuses on ethical standards and auditing principles in Islamic finance.
+It covers key areas such as the Code of Ethics for Professional Accountants and emphasizes ethical conduct in financial reporting.
+Furthermore, the module explains auditing objectives within Islamic financial institutions.
+It also explores the role of internal auditors, effective auditing methodologies, and different assurance services, including reasonable and limited assurance engagements.
+Additionally, it covers client acceptance and continuance procedures to maintain the integrity of professional relationships.
+Overall, the module highlights the importance of ethical principles in ensuring transparency and financial integrity in Islamic finance.

 BRE: Business and Regulatory Environment

-Covers the key aspects of Islamic financial institutions and their regulatory frameworks.
-It includes an introduction to Islamic financial institutions, their roles, and functions, as well as the legal and regulatory structures governing them.
-The syllabus explores corporate governance principles specific to Islamic finance, focusing on the roles of directors and Shari'ah supervisory boards.
-It also covers risk management frameworks, Islamic financial markets and instruments, and the application of AAOIFI accounting and auditing standards.
-The module emphasizes ethical considerations and social responsibility in Islamic finance, highlighting the importance of sustainability and ethical practices within the industry.
+This module covers the key aspects of Islamic financial institutions and their regulatory frameworks.
+It introduces their roles, functions, and the legal structures that govern them.
+Furthermore, the syllabus explores corporate governance principles specific to Islamic finance.
+It focuses on the responsibilities of directors and Shari’ah supervisory boards.
+Additionally, the module covers risk management frameworks, Islamic financial markets, and financial instruments.
+It also explains the application of AAOIFI accounting and auditing standards.
+Moreover, the module emphasizes ethical considerations and social responsibility, highlighting the importance of sustainability and responsible practices in the Islamic finance industry.

 SSSG: Shari’ah Standards and Shari’ah Governance

-Covers key areas of Islamic finance related to Shari’ah compliance and governance.
-It begins with an introduction to AAOIFI's Shari'ah standards, focusing on their structure and importance.
-The syllabus explores the Shari'ah governance framework, detailing the role of the Shari'ah Supervisory Board (SSB) and its responsibilities.
-It also covers processes for ensuring Shari'ah compliance, conducting audits, and managing risks related to non-compliance.
-Additionally, the module addresses the ethical considerations in Shari'ah governance, emphasizing transparency and handling conflicts of interest to maintain integrity in Islamic financial institutions.
+This module covers key areas of Islamic finance related to Shari’ah compliance and governance.
+It begins with an introduction to AAOIFI’s Shari’ah standards, highlighting their structure and importance.
+Furthermore, the syllabus explains the Shari’ah governance framework and the role of the Shari’ah Supervisory Board (SSB).
+It also details the responsibilities of the SSB in maintaining effective governance.
+Additionally, the module covers Shari’ah compliance processes, audits, and risk management practices for non-compliance issues.
+Moreover, it addresses ethical considerations in Shari’ah governance, emphasizing transparency and conflict-of-interest management.
+These practices help maintain integrity within Islamic financial institutions.

 Lecture plan